Thursday, March 26, 2026

 • Theotokos and orthodox dogma.
 Study in the teaching of Saint Cyril of Alexandris, published by "To Palimpsiston", Thessaloniki 1999, 2003.

-• Holy Beauty: Prolegomena to an Orthodox Philocalic Aesthetics.
-James Clarc.
+• Holy Beauty: Prolegomena to an Orthodox Philocalic Aesthetics (Kallos to hagion).
+James Clarke.
 London, 2022.

-• Broken Bridges: An Introduction to Orthodox Fundamentalism.
+• Broken Bridges: An Introduction to Orthodox Fundamentalism. trans.
+Constantine Lerounis.
 Sebastian Press.
 Alhambra, California.
 2021.

 • We got run over: Essays on Orthodoxy's self-entrapment.
 Athens 2021.